UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-github/overview.md

 ### Version 1.5.9

-* **Feature enhancement**: Loop Data Engine now supports external DevOps tool resources.
-Team and Teamspace fields have been introduced and can be configured during plugin integration.
+* **Enhancement**: Added support for Team and Teamspace fields in plugin integrations.
+You can now configure during plugin integration.

 ### Version 1.5.4